Recently updated on: September 18, 2023

 It always seemed surreal to think that the stock prices of Philippine companies like Ayala, SM, Jollibee, and PLDT came tumbling down along with the world's biggest companies, putting the world economy to a standstill.

 But upon reading related texts and articles, I always thought that there were so many opportunities to buy those cheap stocks.
-So why didn't the people back then just bought as many as they can?
+So why didn't the people back then just buy as many as they could?

 In theory, it seemed very easy.
 You just need to buy when the prices are low, wait for some time...
 Then sell when the prices are higher, and voila!
 You are now a Millionaire.

-But now, here I am 12 years after the 2008 crash.
-Another market collapse unraveling before my very eyes; seeing the market index fall from the high of 9000 in 2018 to as low as 4000 several days ago.
+But now, here I am, 12 years after the 2008 crash.
+Another market collapse unraveled before my very eyes, seeing the market index fall from a high of 9000 in 2018 to as low as 4000 several days ago.

-All these mayhem caused by the novel coronavirus from China.
+All this mayhem was caused by the novel coronavirus from China.